HosseinRezaeian/planning/README.md

 # planning
-this project is Program management with Django freamwork
+This project is Program management with Django freamwork